 Untamed Angling’s proven experience developing fly fishing operations deep inside virgin jungle areas, complete with high end services and refined fishing techniques, is not only refreshingly new to the current Amazon scene, it is revolutionizing the way refined traveling anglers look at an Amazonian angling experience.

 The waters of the Rio Marié system are home to incredible numbers of peacock bass and the largest peacock bass in the world — by a wide margin.
-This is due in part to the remote location, deep inside the most pristine part of the Amazon jungle, with less than .5% deforestation.
+This is due in part to the remote location, deep inside the most pristine part of the Amazon jungle.
 Rio Marié is a tributary of the upper Rio Negro in northwest Brazil, which is the largest basin of “black” water in the world.
 The Rio Marié system has more than 500 miles of rivers, 180 known creeks, 60 lakes, and three major tributaries.
 It is located entirely within a vast indigenous territory of more than five million acres.